seoyeon-p/TDMixUp/README.md

 ```

 ## Ablation Study
 To conduct an ablation study, we run MixUp on 66\% train set (i.e., conduct MixUp operation between randomly selected samples on 66% train set, which is the union of the top 33% easy-to-learn and the top 33\% ambiguous samples).
-To do this, execute following scripts and compare the results with our proposed method.
+To do this, execute the following scripts and compare the results with our proposed method.

 ```